ahaldane/ndarray_ducktypes/doc/duckprint.md

-If you have created new scalar types associated to your ducktype (eg, a `MaskedScalar` type to accompany `MaskedArray`) you will also need to supply printing dispatch routines for your scalar, and should define the optional `__nd_duckprint_dispatcher__` method in your ducktype as shown above, and create scalar `ElementFormatter` subclasses for your scalars.
+If you have created new scalar types associated to your ducktype (eg, a `MaskedScalar` type to accompany `MaskedArray`) you will also need to supply printing dispatch routines for your scalar and should define the optional `__nd_duckprint_dispatcher__` method in your ducktype as shown above, and create scalar `ElementFormatter` subclasses corresponding to your scalars.

 Defining new `ElementFormatter`s
 --------------------------------

 The `ElementFormatter` types are used to determine which formatting function to use to print scalar values as part of the string representation of an array.
+This is typically different from how the scalar is printed on its own, for instance because array elements have whitespace padding so that they align well when printed.
 An `ElementFormatter` needs to define three methods:

-  * `will_dispatch(elem)` is used by to determine whether this formatter can print the values `elem`.
+  * `will_dispatch(elem)` is used to determine whether this formatter can print the values in `elem`.
 It should be passed an array of elements to be printed, and return True or False.
 If True, this means that `get_format_func` can be called on those elements.
   * `get_format_func(elem, **options)` takes an array of elements and the